Theatre Group

 We aim to read books of all types, which will be suggested by members, but the emphasis will be on modern(ish) fiction.
 The many pleasures of belonging to a book group include reading books you wouldn’t have otherwise read and … Continue reading

 We choose one or two films to see independently and then we discuss them at the following meeting.
 Normally one person gives a short presentation on each film.
-Please contact Maggie to check availability of places.

 The English Medieval Literature group (previously Chaucer Group).
 After completing our reading of Beowulf we've spent an interesting year expanding our knowledge of Anglo-Saxon poetry and Anglo-Saxon life in general with help from Kevin Crossley-Holland's The Anglo-Saxon World.
 Readings have … Continue reading